What Do Freshwater Aquarium Snails Eat?

 Fish or Snail Food

 Any food that is made for bottom-feeding fish is fine for snails.
-They do need food that sinks as they won’t be able to get food at the surface of the tank.
+They do need food that sinks because they won’t be able to get food at the surface of the tank.
 Snails can also eat pellets that can be attached to the side of your tank.

 Calcium Source

-Snails need calcium in their diets, so all species of snail should be provided with a source of calcium.
+Snails need calcium in their diets, so all species of snails should be provided with a source of calcium.
 Some common choices are cuttlebone, oyster shells, and the shells of dead snails.
 Your snails will eat these and get the calcium they need for strong shells.

 Species-Specific Needs